Why the Treat & Reduce Obesity Act Matters

 As family physicians, we are on the front lines of addressing this epidemic, and we understand the critical need for comprehensive coverage to ensure our patients receive the care they need.

-TROA LEGISLATION MOVES WITH BIPARTISAN SUPPORT
+TROA MOVES WITH BIPARTISAN SUPPORT

 TROA successfully passed the first hurdle in the legislative process, receiving broad bipartisan support from the House Ways and Means Committee (in June 2024).
 This initial approval is a significant step forward and underscores the growing recognition of the need for improved access to obesity treatments.